 Signs and Symptoms of Breast Cancer: An Overview

-breast cancer screening is so important.
-Breast cancer screening before there are signs of breast cancer can help doctors find and treat cancer early;
+Not everyone with breast cancer will have early signs of the disease.
+That is why breast cancer screening is so important.
+Breast cancer screening before there are signs of breast cancer can help doctors find and treat cancer early; breast cancer treatment is more likely to work well when cancer is found early.- A change in how the breast or nipple feels

 - Nipple tenderness